vuejs/it.vuejs.org/src/api/index.md

 - **Utilizzo:**

-  Pluralizes the argument based on the filtered value.
+  Pluralizes the argument based on the filtered valore.
 When there is exactly one argument, plural forms simply add an "s" at the end.
 When there are more than one argument, the Argomenti will be used as array of stringas corresponding to the single, double, triple ... forms of the word to be pluralized.
 When the number to be pluralized exceeds the length of the Argomenti, it will use the last entry in the array.

 - **Esempio:**